 Example: When provided with a name and address, we will confirm whether or not the person is a SaskTel customer.
 If provided with a listed phone number, we'll provide the listed name and address of a customer.
+Any information not listed in the telephone directory requires a court order to be released.

-2. Court order/warrant:
+2. Court order/warrant

-A court order includes production orders, summonses, subpoenas and search warrants issued by a judge or other judicial officer.
-It compels SaskTel to provide information listed on the court order or to assist police in some manner, such as setting up a wire tap.
+A court order includes production orders, summons, subpoenas and search warrants issued by a judge or other judicial officer.
+The information shown in the report displays court orders and the number of customers impacted.
+Many court orders request information concerning more than one customer.
+It compels SaskTel to provide information listed on the court order or to assist police in some manner, such as setting up a wiretap.